vestrel00/contacts-android/README.md

 #### Tidy up

-1. Lint / code quality checks.
+1. Lint / code quality checks (checkstyle, lint, etc).
 2. Unit test.
 3. Espresso test.
     - Test RAM usage when paginating hundreds of thousands of contacts.

 #### Final steps!

-1. Review remaining TODOs and FIXMEs.
-2. Provide usage documentation in README and other places as needed.
-3. Update AS, Kotlin, Gradle, Dexter, and all other dependencies before releasing.
+1. Update AS, Kotlin stdlib + coroutines, Gradle, Dexter, and all other dependencies before releasing.
+2. Review remaining TODOs and FIXMEs.
+3. Add consumerProguardFiles?
-4. Add CONTRIBUTING.md and CHANGELOG.md
+4. Add CONTRIBUTING.md and CHANGELOG.md.
+5. Complete README.
-5. Publish artifact AND write/publish medium blog to ProAndroidDev AND promote via AndroidWeekly.
+6. Publish artifact AND write/publish medium blog to ProAndroidDev AND promote via AndroidWeekly.
-6. Immediately setup Travis CI (free for public repos).
+7. Immediately setup Travis CI (free for public repos).

 ----------------------------------------------------------------------------------------------------

 # Contacts

-An easy way to insert, query, update, delete contacts in idiomatic Kotlin (and Java).

-## Usage
+TODO summary

+### Download

 TODO

+## Quick Start

+TODO

+## Requirements

+- Min SDK 19+
+- Java 7+

+## Proguard

+If you are using ProGuard, you might need to add the following rules if using modules other than `core`;

+- [Coroutines][coroutines], if using modules `async`, TODO

 ## Upcoming features!